 All of the resources on Literacy Central are free and include videos, games, lesson plans, and more.
 We also suggest you let parents know about this resource so they can work with their children at home with easy access to resources that complement the book(s) their child now own.

-View the RIF guide on How to integrate Literacy Central into your Books for Ownership program.
+View the RIF Literacy Central Guide to learn how to integrate Literacy Central into your Books for Ownership program.